 The Nuclear Power Institute (NPI) is a unique statewide

-partnership led by the Texas Engineering Experiment Station and
+partnership led by the Texas A&M Engineering Experiment Station

-and community colleges, and public schools with the nuclear power
+institutions, and public schools with the nuclear power industry,

 international agencies.
 Together, they can meet the challenge of

-providing the trained workforce needed to operate new and existing
+needed to operate new and existing reactors in Texas.

 The Nuclear Power Institute was